 Elite Airways offers twice-weekly service from Sarasota-Bradenton to White Plains NY with continuing service to Portland ME.
-Passengers can also connect in White Plains to our daily nonstops to Martha's Vineyard and Nantucket.
+During the summer, passengers can also connect in White Plains to our nonstops to Martha's Vineyard and Nantucket.
 Click here to check availability or make a reservation.

 Sarasota-Bradenton International Airport is centered between Tampa Bay and Ft.
 Myers on the west coast of Florida, and is located at 6000 Airport Circle in Sarasota, FL.
 The ticket counter is located in the main terminal.
 Click here for airport website.